OHIO & MICHIGAN: Magee Marsh & Kirtland’s Warbler

 Ottawa NWR consists of 4,755 acres of extensive woods, shrub lands, coastal wetlands, grasslands and open fields that has been designated as a critical migratory bird resting area.
 In the more open areas American Kestrels, Eastern Bluebirds, Blue Grosbeak, Orchard Oriole, Purple Martins can be seen flying over grasslands as Pheasants wonder through the corn stubble.
 There is a extensive system of foot-trail loops on the dikes surrounding several marsh impoundments.
 We will scour the mudflats for Dunlin, Pectoral Sandpiper, both yellowlegs, and lingering waterfowl.
 We should encounter nesting Trumpeter Swans and possibly a Black Tern in full breeding plumage quartering over the marsh.

 West of Toledo lies Oak Openings Preserve, a unique swathe of oak woodlands and savannas, remnant prairies and sand barren habitat, that holds an impressive diversity of birds.
-Our targets will be the breeding birds, including Lark Sparrow, Grasshopper Sparrow, Bobolink, Cerulean Warbler, Summer Tanager, Rose-breasted Grosbeak and Red-headed Woodpecker.
+Our targets will be the breeding birds, including Hooded, Blue-winged, Prairie and Pine Warbler, Lark Sparrow, Grasshopper Sparrow, Bobolink, Summer Tanager, Blue Grosbeak and Red-headed Woodpecker.

-Day 6-7 – We head north of Detroit into central Michigan to join an early morning forest service tour of the Jack Pine WA where Kirtland’s Warbler breed.
+Day 7-8 – We head north of Detroit into central Michigan stopping along the way for Cerulean Warbler, Golden-winged Warbler and Henslow’s Sparrow.
+We will join an early morning forest service tour of the Jack Pine WA where Kirtland’s Warbler breed.
 Along with hopefully good views of this endangered species, we will look for Clay-colored Sparrow and Upland Sandpiper before having to return to Detroit.

 The itinerary is subject to change at the discretion of the leader based upon availability of accommodations, weather conditions, and the latest knowledge of wildlife.